vms10/rayleigh_method_natural_structures/README.md

   * Energy Balance Check
      - After computing the reflected and transmitted fields, verify energy conservation by running "chequeo_energ_onda_plana_diel_sin_perdidas.py".
 The "e" value in the output represents the percentage error.
 ### 4. Gaussian Beam Illumination
-The folder "gaussian_beam" contains the same types of scripts as "plane_wave", but adapted for simulations with a Gaussian beam as the incident wave.
+The folder "haz_gaussiano" contains the same types of scripts as "plane_wave", but adapted for simulations with a Gaussian beam as the incident wave.